-- Filters for G Suite—Click Search tools to see more advanced filters, such as Any time or Any type.
+- Filters for Google Workspace—Click Search tools to see more advanced filters, such as Any time or Any type.
 You can filter on items such as owner, time period, or content type.

 Learn how to filter your search results.

 Every search result has 4 parts:

 - Title—The first line of any search result is the title.
 If the title is blue, you can click it to open the content.
 If the title isn't blue, there's no link to the content.

 - Type of content—The second line of a result shows the type of content or the data source name.
 Next to the title, you also see an icon that indicates the type of content.
 For example, indicates the result is part of an email thread. indicates the item is from a third-party source.